Savelor/SQLAIRefactor/README.md

     alt="Convert_Implicit"
     style="width: 60%;" />
 </div>
+Whether the conversion applies to the column or the value depends on data type precedence order, but our goal is to avoid relying on these rules and ensuring data type consistency in all scenarios.
+The best way to avoid these conversion-related issues is to ensure that data types involved in comparisons match.
+So, we can face two cases:

+- If we compare two table columns, we cannot change their data type, so we can use CONVERT function to explicitly force the data type to be the same in the comparison.
+- If we compare a variable or parameter, we can instruct the AI model to force a different variable or parameter declaration to match the column data type.

 Given the code above, we can implement two different solutions: the first is to declare the @Salesday variable with the same data type as ModifiedDate.
 The second is to explicitly convert the @Salesday variable to the same data type as ModifiedDate.
 Both solutions isolate the column preventing functions or implicit conversions applied on it.

 <table>